 The influence of the Bible on Shakespeare’s writing runs so deep that it’s sometimes hard to say where the Bible’s language ends and Shakespeare’s begins.
 Shakespeare sometimes quotes the text of the Bible directly, but more often he includes a partial quote, an allusion, or a parody.
-A typical example of the way Shakespeare draws on the Bible is the title of the play Measure For Measure.
+A typical example of the way Shakespeare draws on the Bible is the title of the play Measure for Measure.
 This title isn’t a direct quote from the Bible, but it is based on a biblical passage: “with the same measure that ye mete withal, it shall be measured to you again” (Luke 6.38).
-When Iago says “I am not what I am,” Shakespeare’s audience would have understood that Othello’s villain is turning inside-out what God tells Moses: “I am that I am” (Exodus 3:14).
-To take a comedic example, in A Midsummer Night’s Dream , Bottom comically garbles a passage from Corinthians when he says “The eye of man hath not heard, the ear of man hath not seen” (IV.i).
+Similarly, when Iago says “I am not what I am” (I.i), Shakespeare’s audience would have understood that Othello’s villain is inverting what God tells Moses: “I am that I am” (Exodus 3:14).
+To take a comedic example, in A Midsummer Night’s Dream Bottom declares, “The eye of man hath not heard, the ear of man hath not seen” (IV.i).
 These words humorously garble another famous biblical passage: “Eye hath not seen, nor ear heard, neither have entered into the heart of man” (1 Corinthians 2:9).